bcoles/kasld/docs/testing.md

 `make test` finishes by running `make lint` — guards that assert source invariants the unit tests can't.
-Most are pure text over `src/`, so they need no build and run in a second; four are not, and it matters when the tree must stay
+Most are pure text over `src/`, so they need no build and run in a second; five are not, and it matters when the tree must stay
-frozen: `check-truncation` compiles a translation unit for i686, `check-hash-parity` builds `tests/check_hash_parity.c`, and `check-baseline` and `check-render-color` execute already-built binaries.
+frozen: `check-truncation` compiles a translation unit for i686, `check-hash-parity` builds `tests/check_hash_parity.c`, and `check-baseline`, `check-render-parity` and `check-render-color` execute already-built binaries.
 Run them alone with `make lint` (fast; no driver build).

 The guards are independent, so they run several at a time — `JOBS` sets how many,